learn-co-students/pokemon-teams-atlanta-web-career-031119/README.md

 </div>
 ```

-## API Routes
+## API
-You shouldn't need to do anything with the backend as it stands.
-The documentation
+We are going to be using a Rails backend to support our requests.
+In order to have this working, you want to make sure you

+$ cd pokemon-teams-backend # Change into the directory
+$ bundle install           # Install the appropriate dependencies/gems
+$ rails db:migrate         # Migrate the database
+$ rails db:seed            # Seed the database
+$ rails server             # Start the server

+You will want to make sure this is running in a terminal.
+When you're making requests you will
-below should show you how to utilize every API endpoint necessary to build the
+make it to `http://localhost:3000` as the base url.
+The documentation below should show you how
+to utilize every API endpoint necessary to build the application.
-application.
-Remember, we need to make sure our Rails backend is setup, migrated,
-and is running and making requests through `http://localhost:3000`.

 ### Getting All Trainers and their Pokemon
 ```